Automobile Buying Revealed

 Including kickbacks all dealers pay a different amount for each vehicle.
 Each dealer has different operating expenses.
 An identical vehicle may be thousands less at a different dealer, used and new.

+Research early.
 Plan to be prepared.
-Ready to pounce on a great price is important.
-Knowing your money source and the exact product you want to buy as long as a year ahead is ideal.
+Ready to pounce on a great price.
+Knowing your money source and the exact product you want to buy even a year ahead is ideal.

-Pounceability gives you power against the seller.
-Pouncing can get you more product and/or save you hundreds to thousands of dollars.
-Pouncing or pounced upon, alone, with questions?
+Pounceability gives you stength against the seller.
+Pouncing can get you more product and save you hundreds to thousands of dollars.
+Planing to pounce?
 800 326 1976.

 Luck Favors the Well Prepared